 - The north side of Council Street will provide 45 degree rear angled parking.

 - The south side of Council Street will maintain parallel parking.

 - The changes will result in seven additional car parking spaces for residents and businesses in the precinct.

 - The time limit for car spaces on Council Street is anticipated to remain the same, however will be analysed by the Newcastle City Traffic Committee.
 Information will be made available if the time limits change.

 How have environmental impacts been assessed?

 - A Review of Environmental Factors (REF) for the proposed works was completed, and addresses all relevant legislation under the Environment Planning and Assessment Act 1979 (NSW).
-The REF reviews all statutory requirements on the proposed works to ensure the works comply will all legal considerations prior to approval
+The REF reviews all statutory requirements on the proposed works to ensure the works comply with all legal considerations prior to approval.

 - A Flora and Fauna Assessment for the Council Street project has been prepared by independent consultants.
 The Flora and Fauna Assessment presents an assessment of the habitat changes to ensure the works outcomes protect the City’s environmental values.
 The Flora and Fauna assessment addresses all statutory requirements under the Environmental Planning and Assessment Act 1979 (NSW).